U.S. CDC fields scores of possible Ebola case inquiries, no new infections

-DALLAS (Reuters) - (This October 4 story corrects first paragraph to say that the 100 inquiries were since July, not since the first positive diagnosis in the U.S.)

-U.S. health officials have fielded inquiries about as many as 100 potential cases of Ebola since July, but the only diagnosis made in the United States remains that of the man diagnosed late last month in Dallas, a senior health official said on Saturday.
+DALLAS, Oct 4 (Reuters) - U.S. health officials have fielded inquiries about as many as 100 potential cases of Ebola since the first patient with the deadly virus was identified in the United States, but no new infections have been found, a senior health official said on Saturday.

 Dr. Thomas Frieden, director of the U.S. Centers for Disease Control and Prevention, said news of the Ebola patient in Dallas had alerted hospitals nationwide to check incoming patients for potential risks, particularly those who had recently traveled from the center of the outbreak in West Africa.